Jira

 | Description updated | Incident description updated |

-| Priority changed | Incident priority updated (Highest→Critical, High→High, Medium→Medium, Low→Low, Lowest→Info) |
+| Priority changed | Incident priority updated (Highest→Critical, High→High, Medium→Moderate, Low→Low, Lowest→Planning) |

 | Status moved to a Done category | Xyte incident is closed |